Abstinence and Recovery Monitoring provides :

 - Cost savings by keeping cases out of Court

-- Targeted random testing and thereby decrease costs
+- Targeted random testing which actually decreases testing costs

 - Help attorneys negotiate agreements that are treatment and recovery sensitive

 The gold standard for abstinence and recovery monitoring is the American Medical Association's diversion program.
-Monitoring studies show positive outcomes compared to low recovery rates in the general population (under 50%).
-One study followed 5,000 pilots who participated in a diversion program.
+Diversion studies show high recovery rates compared to low recovery rates in the general population (which is under 50%).
+One study followed 5,000 pilots in a diversion program.
 Long-term recovery rates were 90%.In another study, 904 physicians were followed.
-In this study, 155 failed their initial treatment (19.3%) and after treatment the remaining who participated in monitoring had an 80.5% abstinence rate.
+In this study, 155 failed their initial treatment (19.3%) and after treatment the remaining who participated in diversion had an 80.5% abstinence rate.

 Family law cases that benefit from abstinence and recovery monitoring are cases that include high conflict, multiple treatment/relapse episodes, dual diagnosis, vulnerable children, high levels of denial and adversarial co-parent relationship.